mhinz/vim-galore/README.md

 - Start recording by typing `q` followed by the register, e.g. `q`.
 (The command-line will signify this via "recording @q".)
-- Stop recording by by hitting `q` once again.
+- Stop recording by hitting `q` once again.
 - Execute the macro via `[count]@q`.
 - Repeat the last used macro via `[count]@@`.